bieben/leetcode/README.md

 - When using force brute, it would be out of the index within just one for loop since the loop cannot update its size with the popping, so use two loops is better.

 ### Summary:
-Good start for the Carl's bootcamp!
+- Good start for the Carl's bootcamp!
-Today's problem is easy and time costs about 2 hours.
+- Today's problem is easy and time costs about 2 hours.
-Keep hustling!
+- Keep hustling!

-## Day 2
+## Day 2 - Array part 2
 ### [977.
 Squares of a Sorted Array](https://leetcode.com/problems/squares-of-a-sorted-array/description/)
 1. Use Two pointers to iterate array from head and tail.
 Since the number is non-decreasing, the biggest square of numbers should be placed on the two sides.
 2. Complexity: